MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/data-preparation.md

 You apply all three documents together in January.
 The 1099 amount is $25.00 for December.

-You upgrade to Microsoft Dynamics GP 2018 in February and reconcile your data.
+You upgrade to [!INCLUDE[prodshort](../includes/prodshort.md)] 2018 in February and reconcile your data.
 The 1099 amount of $25.00 is moved from December because the later of the apply date or posting date is used to update the 1099 amount.

 ## Direct Debits and Refunds